verzth/bs-ngx-pagination/README.md

 ```

 ### How to Use:
-1. Add **BsNgxPaginationModule** in your app module imports.
+1. Add **NgxBootstrapPaginationModule** in your app module imports.
    ```
    @NgModule({
    .....
     imports: [
       ...
-      BsNgxPaginationModule
+      NgxBootstrapPaginationModule
       ...
     ]
    .....